Klortho/citation-exporter/README.md

 * `stcache_pmfu_image` - location of the stcache image file for PMFU records.
 * `xml.catalog.files` - used by the Apache commons CatalogResolver; this is the pathname of the OASIS catalog file to use when parsing XML files.
+* `log` - location of the log files.
+Defaults to the *log* subdirectory of the directory from which the app is run.

 ## API